pleasantvik/dsa-2025/README.md

 - the problem solving pattern use
 - a test case
-- Description of the challenge
+- Description of the challenge.

 ## Pattern cover